| | |

 Think if you need it.
 Do you see yourself wearing it at least 30 times?

+Do not buy a piece if you already have similar things at home, and you won’t wear it many times!
 There is a general rule that is about using a clothing item AT LEAST 30 times.
 If you are not sure you will wear it that many times, leave it!

-Buy second hand or borrow from a friend:
+Buy secondhand or borrow from a friend:

 Find a trustworthy brand that suits your style and budget:

+Find a brand that cares genuinely about being more sustainable, and promoting slow fashion.
 Buy things from them, in case you can’t find certain clothing items from second-hand stores.
+Check my list with affordable and ethical fashion brands.

 Send a letter to the company and ask for their environmental and labor policies:

+To demand change, we need to put pressure on these companies.
 To do that, you can directly contact the brand and ask what their policies are and if they can send you some reports/materials.
+See an example of a letter in the end.
+Use it the way it is, or feel free to make adjustments.

 What Are The Disadvantages Of Fast Fashion - Almost Zero Waste

 The truth is that when we start to look closely at different industries and products, we can find hidden and ugly sides.
+The point is to educate ourselves and make the best decision we can.

 I often feel quite irritated by some fast fashion brands and the way they try to portray themselves as sustainably conscious.

 What do you think about the fast fashion industry?
-Are you trying to avoid it at all costs?

 An example of a letter to a Fast fashion company: